serious-game-group-10/math-educator/README.md

-# math-educator
+# Null

-Education game created using the Unity 2D engine
+An educational game made using the Unity2D engine.

+## Goal
+The goal of the game is to teach player's different computer science concepts.